News / Record Keeping That Actually Helps Your Breedin...

 - Start simple and build as needed

-The goal isn't perfect records.
+The goal is not perfect records.
 The goal is better decisions.
-Records are just the tool to get there.
+Records are the tool to get there.